How to Test Your VPN Encryption and Security Levels in 2024

 wireshark encryption test 4

-• Now hit the “start” button and reload the web page you have opened on your PC.
-Carry out the reloading process as quickly as possible.
+• Now hit the “start” button and reload the web page you opened on your PC.
+Do this as quickly as possible.

 wireshark encryption test 5

-• Hit the Red Cross button which is displayed at the top of the “Capturing from Ethernet” tab, to stop a long list of capturing results that are unnecessary.
+• Hit the Red Cross button, displayed at the top of the “Capturing from Ethernet” tab, to stop a long list of unnecessary capturing results.

 wireshark encryption test 6

-From the displayed list of captured results, you will see the Protocols section which has varying protocol results such as DNS, TCP, HTTPS, etc.
+• From the displayed list of captured results, you will see the Protocols section with varying protocol results such as DNS, TCP, HTTPS, etc.

 wireshark encryption test 7